-Hypertension is both a cause and complication of CKD [37].
-Approximately 50% to 75% of patients with CKD also have hypertension, and poorly controlled hypertension is associated with increased mortality, cardiovascular risk, and disease progression [1; 38].
-Data show that blood pressure control is often suboptimal in patients with hypertension and stage 3 CKD, especially in those at the highest risk of adverse outcomes due to diabetes or albuminuria [39].
-Furthermore, the prevalence of treatment-resistant hypertension is high in patients with CKD, ranging from 12.1% to 48.3% depending on stage [40].
-Treatment-resistant hypertension in patients with CKD is associated with black race, male gender, larger waist circumference, diabetes, lower GFR, and higher albumin-to-creatinine ratio.
+Hypertension is both a cause and complication of CKD [40].
+Approximately 50% to 75% of patients with CKD also have hypertension, and poorly controlled hypertension is associated with increased mortality, cardiovascular risk, and disease progression [1; 41].
+Data show that blood pressure control is often suboptimal in patients with hypertension and stage 3 CKD, especially in those at the highest risk of adverse outcomes due to diabetes or albuminuria [42].
+Furthermore, the prevalence of treatment-resistant hypertension is high in patients with CKD, ranging from 12.1% to 48.3% depending on stage [43].
+Treatment-resistant hypertension in patients with CKD is associated with Black race, male gender, larger waist circumference, diabetes, lower GFR, and higher albumin-to-creatinine ratio.

-Regarding the evaluation of the patient with hypertension and CKD, guidelines recommend that blood pressure be checked at every health encounter [37].
+Regarding the evaluation and management of the patient with hypertension and CKD, KDIGO guidelines recommend that standardized office blood pressure measurement (in preference to routine office measurement) be obtained at every health encounter.
+Standardized office measurements are those obtained using recommended preparations and techniques in contrast to routine or "casual" measurements, which do not employ these preparations and techniques [40].
+Out-of-office measurements with ambulatory blood pressure monitoring should be used to complement standardized office readings [40].
 Clinicians should take into account the patient's CKD stage, CVD risk factors, comorbid conditions, adherence and barriers to lifestyle modification and drug therapy, and complications of antihypertensive therapy.
-Appropriate steps should be taken to determine the cause of hypertension, and if there is suspicion for renal artery disease as the cause, noninvasive imaging and referral to a nephrologist are recommended [37].
+Appropriate steps should be taken to determine the cause of hypertension, and if there is suspicion for renal artery disease as the cause, noninvasive imaging and referral to a nephrologist are recommended [40].
 The goals of antihypertensive therapy should be to lower blood pressure, reduce the risk of CVD, and slow the progression of kidney disease.
-An appropriate blood pressure goal is <130/80 mm Hg, though KDIGO recommends that those who have a urine albumin excretion <30 mg/ day and whose office blood pressure is consistently >140/90 mm Hg should be treated to ≤140/90 mm Hg [20; 37].
+An appropriate blood pressure goal is <120/80 mm Hg, when tolerated, using standardized office blood pressure measurement [40].
+KDIGO recommends that those who have a urine albumin excretion <30 mg/day and whose office blood pressure is consistently > 140/90 mm Hg should be treated to ≤140/90 mm Hg [19].

 Certain antihypertensive medications are preferred and should be used when appropriate.
-ACE-Is and ARBs are preferred in patients with proteinuria and otherwise can be used safely in patients with hypertension and CKD at moderate-to-high doses [37].
+Renin-angiotensin-system (RAS) inhibitors, ACE-Is, and ARBs are preferred in patients with hypertension, CKD, and severely increased proteinuria without diabetes, and may be started in those with hypertension, CKD, and moderately increased proteinuria without diabetes.
+It is important to avoid any combination of ACE-I, ARB, and RAS therapy in patients with CKD, with or without diabetes [40].
 Most patients should also be treated with diuretics.
-Thiazide diuretics are recommended for patients with stage 1 through 3 disease, while loop diuretics are recommended for patients with stage 4 or 5 disease [37].
-Potassium-sparing diuretics should be used cautiously in patients who are concurrently on ACE-I or ARB therapy due to the risk for hyperkalemia [37].
-Dietary sodium should be reduced to less than 2.4 grams per day, or less than 2 grams according to KDIGO guidelines [20; 37].
+Thiazide diuretics are recommended for patients with stage 1 through 3 disease, while loop diuretics are recommended for patients with stage 4 or 5 disease [40].
+Potassium-sparing diuretics should be used cautiously in patients who are concurrently on ACE-I or ARB therapy due to the risk for hyperkalemia [40].
+Dietary sodium should be reduced to less than 2 grams per day according to KDIGO guidelines [19; 40].
 All patients should be considered on an individual basis and have a treatment plan suited to their health status, disease severity, and comorbidities.
-Patient education is important in ensuring appropriate selfmanagement and adherence [37].
+Patient education is important in ensuring appropriate self-management and adherence [40].